sathwik901/Nxt-Trendz/README.md

-Nxt Trendz - Cart Features
+Nxt Trendz - E-commerce Application

-This project is a continuation of the Nxt Trendz application, focusing on implementing essential cart features using React.js concepts.
+This project is a comprehensive e-commerce application named Nxt Trendz built using React.js with various features including authentication, product display, cart management, and navigation.

 Features Implemented

 Authentication

+Users must log in using valid credentials to access the platform.

-Unauthenticated users accessing the Cart Route will be redirected to the Login Route.
+Unauthenticated users are redirected to the Login Route when trying to access restricted routes like Cart.

+Product Listing and Details

+Displays a list of products with sorting and filtering options.

+Clicking on a product shows detailed information about the product including description, price, and image.

 Cart Functionalities